Why Mumbai Police can't trace your stolen smartphone

-With thieves using sophisticated Chinese equipment to change identity numbers of cell phones, cops say it is next to impossible to track them.
-The crooks allegedly use a gadget called the ‘black box’ to crack passwords
+With thieves using sophisticated Chinese equipment to change identity numbers, cops say it's impossible to track them.
+Crooks allegedly use a gadget called the 'black box' to crack passwords

 The bad guys are usually one step ahead of the law.
 It is no surprise therefore, when police officers throw their arms up in the air and say the cell phone you just lost, is as good as gone.

 The Black Box, which is used by crooks to crack a mobile’s IMEI number